jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-In the middle of every difficulty lies opportunity.
+Life is really simple, but we insist on making it complicated.
-- Albert Einstein
+- Confucius

-Updated on: [10/29/2022]
+Updated on: [10/30/2022]
 <!-- #quoteEnd -->
 </pre>